StevisonLab/Drosophila-Genotyping/README.md

 # Drosophila Genotyping
 Scripts and commands detailed here used for validation of DGRP (Drosophila Genetic Reference Panel) and DPSE (*Drosophila pseudoobscura*) lines.
 Both scripts are very similar to each other and contain extensive comments on usage of commands within.

+Using the scripts necessitates installing [bcftools](https://www.htslib.org/download/), [bedtools](https://bedtools.readthedocs.io/en/latest/content/installation.html), and [seqkit](https://bioinf.shenwei.me/seqkit/download/) first.
+In addition to the instructions provided in those links, [bcftools](https://anaconda.org/bioconda/bcftools) and [bedtools](https://anaconda.org/bioconda/bedtools) can be installed through Anaconda. bcftools can also be installed via [Homebrew](https://formulae.brew.sh/formula/bcftools).

 Both scripts utilize specific VCF and reference FASTA genomes.
-For DGRP the VCF file can be downloaded [here]( https://zenodo.org/records/155396/files/dgrp2.vcf.gz) directly from DGRP.
+For DGRP the VCF file can be downloaded [here](https://zenodo.org/records/155396/files/dgrp2.vcf.gz) directly from DGRP.
 The reference FASTA file can be downloaded directly from UCSC Genome Browser [here](https://hgdownload.soe.ucsc.edu/goldenPath/dm3/bigZips/dm3.fa.gz).
 Both links will download the file immediately upon clicking.

 For DPSE the VCF file was produced in-house by Madison Watkins.
 The page for the reference FASTA file can be found on [NCBI](https://www.ncbi.nlm.nih.gov/data-hub/genome/GCF_009870125.1/).
 This will not immediately download the file, though NCBI provides the following curl command to download a folder containing the file on that page: